otris/vscode-janus-debug/README.md

 Some bug fixes:

-  - Fixed an issue that prevented connecting to a DOCUMENTS 5 server.
+  - Fixed an issue that prevented connecting to a DOCUMENTS 5 server ([#23](https://github.com/otris/vscode-janus-debug/issues/23)).
 Sorry!
+  - Setting breakpoints is more reliable now ([#12](https://github.com/otris/vscode-janus-debug/issues/12)).
+Thanks to [ChDxterWard](https://github.com/ChDxterWard).

 ### 0.0.4